Skip to main content

 import requests

-# Enter your auth_token here
+# Enter your auth token here

 auth_token = "your-auth-token"